aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/metadata.md

       # Threshold (in minutes) defining how far back to check the logging buffer for error-level logs during the validation performed by the `anta_runner` role.
       validate_no_errors_period: <int>

-      # When true, excludes this node's loopback interfaces from being selected
-      # as destination targets in extra fabric-level reachability or routing validation
-      # tests executed by `anta_runner`.
-This helps prevent non-essential or special-purpose
-      # nodes from being used as validation endpoints during fabric-wide checks.
+      # Exclude this node from being used as a destination target from other fabric devices in the extra fabric validation tests performed by the `anta_runner` role.
       exclude_as_extra_fabric_validation_target: <bool>
     ```